mnotley-sqsp/onitama/README.md

 Moving onto one of the opponent's pawns removes that pawn from the game.
 Taking the opponent's main pawn, or moving your main pawn into your opponent's main pawn's starting space, wins you the game.

-## support
+## Support
 @mnotley or @rhartendorp

-## roadmap
+## Roadmap
 Building Onitama should be broken down into components which can be put together to create the game.
 By doing this we eliminate unnecessary dependencies that could block or slow down coding the project.
 Going off of TrippW’s implementation of the game in Git and this implementation we can see what the breakdown of the components will look like for us.

-### components
+### Components

-Board
-Cards
-Deck of Cards
-Pieces
-Player
-GUI
-Board including pieces
-Cards
-Onitama Rules
-Movements
-Menus
+Board, Cards, Deck of Cards, Pieces, Player, GUI, Board including pieces, Cards, Onitama Rules, Movements, Menus